James Donaldson (basketball)

-James Lee Donaldson III (born August 16, 1957) is an English-American retired professional basketball player who grew up in California and played 14 seasons in the National Basketball Association and several leagues across Europe.
+James Lee Donaldson III (born August 16, 1957) is a British-American former professional basketball player who grew up in California and played 14 seasons in the National Basketball Association and several leagues across Europe.
 Born in Heacham, England, Donaldson played high school basketball for Luther Burbank High School in California before enrolling at Washington State University to play for the Cougars.

+Early life

+Donaldson was born as a military brat in Heacham, England, to a father who was stationed in the Air Force.

 Amateur career

 Donaldson, a 7'2" center, starred at Luther Burbank High School and Washington State in the late 1970s.
 In his 4 seasons at WSU he averaged 8.5 points per game and 8.1 rebounds per game in 84 games.
 As of April 2015 he was the all-time leader in career blocked shots (176), blocks average (2.1), single-season blocks (82 in 1977–78), single-season blocks average (3.0 in 1977–78) and single-game blocked shots (eight versus Stanford, January 25, 1978).
 He was inducted into the Pac-12 Hall of Honor and WSU's athletic hall of fame in 2006.